azahinhasan/BlockStakReportManagementMERN/README.md

 ### Get all Reports.

-User can get list of reports.
+Users can get the list of reports.

 #### Request